- World Languages not Taught at UI: Offered Exams

 The languages offered for these proficiency exams are not taught at the University of Iowa, and not every language is offered.
 The costs for these exams are paid by the student.

-- Students wishing to take a proficiency exam in a language not taught at the University of Iowa must first seek approval from the College of Liberal Arts and Sciences at least four weeks before the student would like to take the exam, see below for instructions for seeking approval.
+- Students wishing to take a proficiency exam in a language not taught at the University of Iowa must first seek approval from the College of Liberal Arts and Sciences at least two weeks before the student would like to take the exam, see below for instructions for seeking approval.

 - Students are encouraged to take the exam during their first year at the University of Iowa.
 If the student does not score at the required level for the exam, the student will need to choose another option for fulfilling the World Languages Core requirement before graduating.
 There are no exceptions to this policy.